HCury/LangGraph-Exercise/README.md

 - **tag**: keyword match per taxonomy entry, compute confidence, decide publish/hold using the threshold.
 - **write**: emit `tagged_results.csv` with `proposalId`, `final_tags`, `decision`, `confidence`, and an evidence snippet.

+## Confidence:
+How is confidence determined?:
+The current algoirthm to determine confidence is as follows: The (number of tags we matched / the number of taxonomies categories we have) + (all the tag hits / the total number of possible words) then we take the average.
+`confidence = round(min(1.0, (((len(tag_results)) / 8) + (len(all_hits) / total_words)) / 2), 2)`

+## Threhold:
+With the confidence now set, we need a threshold of confidence to determine what should be approved and rejected.
+We do this by selecting the 60th Quantile of the sorted confidences.
+Anything above that confidence number is approved.
+Anything below that number is on hold.
+This makes our threshold dynamic to our data for scalability.

 ## Running it
 ```bash
 python tagger.py --input proposals.csv --output tagged_results.csv --publish-threshold 0.35